cleversolutions/U2/README.md

 ## Locked Out
 If you ever loose your authenticator app but you have access to the database, simply delete your user account from the U2UserSettings table in your Umbraco database.

+## Roadmap
+I plan to add another AppSetting to require two factor authentication.
+If set to true, any account that doesn't have 2FA configured will inform the user they must contact their administrator to setup two factor authentication.
+I will add a section for administrators to generate 2FA secret keys (and QR codes) for other users.